Current postdoctoral researchers

 Dr. Chin Hong Ooi

 Dr Chin Hong Ooi received his PhD in 2017 under the supervision of Professor Nam-Trung Nguyen and Dr Dzung Dao at the Queensland Micro and Nanotechnology Centre (QMNC) Griffith University.
 His PhD examined manipulation of the floating liquid marble.
 Dr Ooi undertook his Bachelor of Mechanical Engineering at Singapore’s Nanyang Technological University.
 His research interests include liquid marble manipulation and biological applications; digital microfluidics; 3D design and fabrication of microfluidic devices and colloid and interface physics.
 Dr Ooi’s publications have been published in Scientific Reports, Langmuir, Lab on a Chip and Soft Matter plus other journals.
-He has been a recipient of a Griffith University International Postgraduate Research Scholarship and a Griffith University Publication Assistance Scholarship for excellent HDR candidates.
+He has been a recipient of Griffith University International Postgraduate Research Scholarship and Griffith University Publication Assistance Scholarship for excellent HDR candidates.
+His PhD thesis earned him the Chancellor Medal as well as the Academic Excellence Award.
+He was also featured in Queensland’s Fresh Science 2017.
 In Singapore, he was granted an ASEAN undergraduate scholarship.

 Dr. Navid Kashaninejad